openlilylib/snippets/templates/predefined-instruments/README.md

 the names in `mystaffnames.ily` and all your scores that `\include` this file will be affected!

-Note: as of 2013-12-18, this is in early stage of development.
+Note: as of 2014-03-02, this is in early stage of development.
 The definitions of various vocal staves provide a proof of concept that demonstrates that the approach is valid.
-What is needed now is a function that would make creating new predefined contexts easier.
-After writing such function, we should add remaining definitions and it will be ready for production use.
+There is a draft of a function that will help with generating all these contexts.
+This function should be finished and all context defined using it.